 Although the building survived a small fire of 1866, the Palace was almost completely razed to the ground on 20 November 1936, despite many of London’s fire brigades trying to tackle the blaze.
 Afterwards one commentator lamented that ‘we were at the highest of our glory in 1851 – where are we today?
 Let us hope the disappearance of the palace may not be an omen’.
 Some believed it was, as within a fortnight the King had abdicated and the continent was already spiralling towards the Second World War, which would transform Britain forever.

 Given the sheer variety and magnitude of the Great Exhibition of 1851, it is unsurprising that historians have saturated it with so much meaning.
 Indeed, it was undoubtedly one of the outstanding success stories of the nineteenth century, from which you can study almost any aspect of Victorian culture.
-One commentator poignantly summed it up, by saying ‘everywhere anarchy, repression, conspiracy, darkness, dismay and death.
+One commentator poignantly summed it up in Athenaeum, by saying ‘everywhere anarchy, repression, conspiracy, darkness, dismay and death.
 In the midst of all these struggling spirits rises up the great figure of the Crystal Palace, to redeem the age’.

 Although there have been occasional plans to resurrect it, the Crystal Palace was never rebuilt.
 Its memory is perpetuated by a small museum in the park and if you look carefully around it you can still see glimpses of its former glory, including the grand terraces flanked by sphinxes, the dinosaurs lurking by the water, and the giant bust of Joseph Paxton still watching over the site.